Assisted reproduction: "It's a false myth to think that nothing will happen if I postpone motherhood."

 An obstacle course

-The emotional impact of ovarian stimulation—up to three simultaneous hormone injections over a period of 10-12 days on a regular schedule—the discomfort and incapacity for 24 to 48 hours after ovarian puncture (an operation under anesthetic sedation) and the anxiety of taking the so-called beta5 pregnancy test—are surely the most difficult phases of IVF.
+The emotional impact of ovarian stimulation—up to three simultaneous hormone injections over a period of 10-12 days on a regular schedule—the discomfort and incapacity for 24 to 48 hours after ovarian puncture (an operation under anesthetic sedation) and the anxiety of taking the so-called beta5 pregnancy test—are arguably the most difficult phases of IVF.
 It's a process that Polo describes as "an obstacle course" (see infographic) and that can have a psychological impact on patients.
-Fàbregues also states that it puts couples "in a hostile situation that is very difficult to manage," and "some separate during the procedure."

 To this is added the economic cost if it is done through private healthcare, in which a process ofin vitro It can cost approximately €8,000 per cycle, including the cost of the medication.
 Patients who have exhausted both attempts in the public health system, those over 40 years old, or those who have already had a child through a natural pregnancy are required to be on the waiting list.
 Also on the waiting list are those who cannot afford the public health system, which currently lasts approximately 6 to 12 months, awaiting a single list that serves as an entry point for all assisted reproduction services in Catalan hospitals.